-How do you compete for star technology talent in today’s competitive contracting market?
-It’s easier when you have a cutting edge project involving top technology stacks or, of course, if your company is Google or Apple.
-But, if you don’t fall into either category, how can you persuade the right techies to work on your important but not-so-sexy project?
-Consider these seven tips when recruiting for your technology roles.
+There’s no doubt about it: when attracting tech talent, it’s easier when you have a cutting edge project involving top technology stacks or, of course, if your company is Google or Apple.
+But, if you don’t fall into either category, how can you persuade the right developers, engineers and technologists to work on your important but not-so-sexy project?
+Consider these tips when recruiting for your technology roles.

 1. Highlight the benefits of variety

 When applicable, emphasize the benefits of working on a large variety of projects.
 This diversity will help your candidates build solid resumes, expand their skill sets and enhance their marketability.
 Also, be open to listening to suggestions on how to integrate new tech on the project.
 The person you are hiring may have a background in other related areas that could be considered.
 And, encourage proof of concept work; let their creativity and ingenuity look for alternative solutions to your tech challenges.

 Research the candidate’s background and highlight any newer technologies the candidate hasn’t used previously or used extensively.
 For example, most Java developers will want to work with newer frameworks (REACT / Node) as well as with Cloud based projects (AWS).
 Make sure these details are communicated clearly as the right technology could help a candidate say “yes.”